[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 15

-1. In the "Browser sessions" section, find the session with a status of "Ready"
+1. In the "Browser sessions" section, look for a session with status "Ready"

 2. Click the "View live session" link